Fechin/reference/source/about/index.md

 date: 2020-03-26 20:45:53
 ---

-Welcome to [QuickRef] – your go-to resource for [describing content].
+Welcome to [CheatSheets] – your go-to resource for [describing content].
 Designed with [developers/students/professionals] in mind, our quick reference provides a comprehensive collection of [topics/sections] to help you [solve problems/learn efficiently/etc.].